 Teachers reported their jobs offer very low chance of growth (career and personal) and security (job and wage), unfair and inappropriate compensation and undesirable work conditions (unhealthy physical environment).
 They felt there is no prospect for future progress in their job and that they had no chance of reviving this stagnant situation.
 In addition, they saw low levels of constitutionalism (little freedom of expression and few right of protection) in their working environment.
-On the other hand Iranian secondary school EFL teachers see their job as desirable in at least two respects.
-First of all teaching in secondary schools gives them an opportunity to balance the total space of their lives.
-In other words, they are able to allot enough time for leisure of their families, they are not forced to change geographically and they see the schedules of the ministry of education as being stable.
-Secondly, they see themselves as being socially integrated into the school community.
-They have good relations with their colleagues and they don't feel any prejudice against them.

-Table 1: Descriptive statistics for quality of work life
+Table 2: Descriptive statistics for career motivation